-Each student is responsible for understanding and completing all requirements established for his or her degree by the University, college, and department.
+Each student is responsible for understanding and completing all requirements established for their degree by the University, college, and department.
 A student's advisor may not assume that responsibility.
 Any substitution, waiver, or exemption from established degree requirements may be accomplished only with the approval of the appropriate faculty, Academic Dean, and Dean of the Graduate School.